thepranavreddy/pdsnd_github/README.md

 ### Description
 My project is about providing the customer statistics for the US Bikesharing data by taking certain inputs from the User.

+### Computed Results
+Based on the user inputs, the results computed are:

+Popular times of travel
+- most common month of travel
+- most common day of week
+- most common hour of day

+Popular stations and trip
+- most common start station
+- most common end station
+- most common round trip

+Trip duration
+- total travel time
+- average travel time

+User info
+- counts of each user type
+- counts of each gender (only available for NYC and Chicago)
+- earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
 We have used the CSV data files of all the three cities to work on this project